Resources for Parents

 Know Your Rights as a Muslim Youth at School from CAIR

-Problems Muslim Student’s Face – Pulling of headscarf or kufi • Pressure to convert to another religion • Insulting comments about Islam made in the classroom or at recess • Physical abuse
+Problems Muslim Student’s Face – Pulling of head covering • Pressure to convert to another religion • Insulting comments about Islam made in the classroom or at recess • Physical abuse

-Learn More about the Family & Youth Institute’s Resources
+Learn More about the Family & Youth Institute’s Bullying Prevention Resources

 If you found these resources useful, join our daily article e-mail list.
 The Family and Youth Institute seeks to provide research-based resources covering a wide range of topics including youth development, marriage, mental health and well-being, and parenting.